 - Real estate publications

 In addition to traditional advertising, increase your publicity by holding an office open-house.
 Give away small, useful items with your logo on it, sponsor local businesses/charities, and promote the event on social media.

 The commercial real estate industry is constantly evolving, based on the latest trends in technology, economics, business, culture, and more.
 To ensure success, research your biggest competitors; see what long-established real estate firms are doing.
 We invite you to look at us, The Robert Weiler Company!

-Since opening our doors in 1938, we have turned our passion for both our industry and the Columbus, Ohio real estate community into a thriving company.
+Since opening our doors in 1938, we have turned our passion for both our industry and the Columbus, OH real estate community into a thriving company.
 In the beginning, we focused on the development of single-family housing units.
 Over the decades, we have expanded and built apartment complexes, retail centers, and warehouse developments.
 Our team works hard to ensure that clients are well informed and completely satisfied from beginning to end.

 Our Unbounded Love for Commercial Real Estate

 Over the years, The Robert Weiler Company has seen enormous growth.
 Columbus, Ohio has become a catalyst for business and an attractive community for families.
-Due to the changing environment, we expanded our CRE expertise from land development and brokerage services to also include commercial real estate appraisals, property management, and consulting services.
+Due to the changing environment, we expanded our CRE services expertise from land development and commercial brokerage to also include commercial real estate appraisals, property management, and consulting services.